-Cody Sperber, also known as The Clever Investor,” is a Real Estate expert, mentor, and educator.
-He has written four books, two on investing in real estate (including the Clever Investor guide) and two on investing in cryptocurrencies.
+Cody Sperber is a Real Estate expert, mentor, and educator.
+He has written four books, two on investing in real estate including the Clever Investor guide, and two on investing in cryptocurrencies.

-He speaks internationally and has the most-followed real estate account on Instagram.
+Cody is known as The Clever Investor; he speaks internationally and has the most followed real estate account on Instagram.

 Cody’s own Success Story